meilisearch/documentation/guides/advanced_guides/snapshots_and_dumps.md

 $ meilisearch --schedule-snapshot=true
 ```

-By default, MeiliSearch create snapshots in `snapshots/` directory.
+By default, MeiliSearch creates snapshots in a directory called `snapshots/` at the root of your MeiliSearch.

 The destination can be modified with the `--snapshot-dir` flag.